 - Bronzing of the skin, or a permanent tan, or grey tone

-The HFE gene: This was first discovered as the causative gene for haemochromatosis in 1996 and today genetic testing is available.
+The HFE gene: The HFE (high Fe iron) protein is essential for regulating iron transport into cells.
+Mutations of the HFE gene result in loss of this regulation causing accumulation of iron within cells.
+This was first discovered as the causative gene for haemochromatosis in 1996 and today genetic testing is available.
 HFE-haemochromatosis is the most common autosomal recessive disorder in Northern European populations with heterozygous carrier rates of about 20% for H63D and 10% for C282Y.
 Two common inherited gene mutations in the HFE gene are responsible for the majority of clinical cases of iron overload: over 90% of case of HH in Australia are due to C282Y homozygosity (or now called p.Cys282Tyr) and 5% are due to C282Y/H63D compound heterozygosity (now called p.Cys282Tyr/p.His63Asp).
 In populations of people of northern European descent, about 2% (1.7-4.1%) have the C282Y/H63D and 0.5% have the C282Y/C282Y.

-Risk of disease: After the discovery of the HFE gene in 1996, it was initially believed that every individual with a mutation in each copy of the gene would develop HH.
+Risk of disease: After the discovery of the HFE gene in 1996, haemochromatosis has gradlally and subtly changed its face.
+It was initially believed that every individual with a mutation in each copy of the gene would develop HH.
 However, it is now known not to be the case.
-Although most cases of HH in Australia are due to these two common HFE gene mutations, positive HFE genetic testing only confirms a vulnerability for HH.
+Although most cases of HH in Australia are due to these two common HFE gene mutations, a positive HFE genetic test only confirms a vulnerability for HH.
+Other genetic and environment factors contribute to the risk of disease.

-Without treatment, C282Y homozygotes have a 60-80% life time risk of abnormal iron indices and, a minority – 28% of males ( up to 45%) and 1% of females (up to 9%) – will progress through all stages of disease development.
+Without treatment, C282Y homozygotes have a 60-80% life time risk of abnormal iron indices but, a minority – 28-45% of males and 1-9% of females – will progress through all stages of disease development.
+Individuals with C282Y homozygosity with ferritin <1000 left untreated can have excellent prognosis particularly if they don’t have cirrhosis, diabetes or drink excess alcohol and with treatment.
+While controversial, one French group found recently that these treated C282Y homozygotes had better life expectancy than the background population at large.

 Clinical disease is much less common in females due to increased iron requirements and blood loss from pregnancy and menstruation.
 Iron overload in women is often delayed to the postmenopausal years.